 Kinda like a snowball pushed down a hill.
 The snowball will pick up snow.

 Well, your brain will pick up repetition and be more likely to think that thought.

 So we have to set our minds on what is true.
-This is the ultimate form of self-compassion for the homeschool mama!
+This is the ultimate form of self-compassion!

 5. Feel your feelings and be present in your body.

 Some of us are out of touch with our feelings and we don’t know how we feel in our bodies.